Refsa/FuncIRC/README.md

 + irc/project/:
 + irc/test/:

+#### Message
+After the prefix the message should appear.
+It prefarable should be kept between two parantheses "(Message)"

+#### Commit
+After the message a commit reference may appear

 #### Issue
-After the prefix the issue related to the commit may appear
+After the commit reference the issue related to the commit may appear

 #### Milestone
 After the issue a milestone tag may appear

 #### Snippet
 After the milestone tag the reference to a snippet may appear

-#### Message
-After the snippet reference the message should appear.
-It prefarable should be kept between two parantheses "(Message)"

 #### Mention
 At the end of the commit message any mentions may appear